 • Place the beans in a microwavable bowl and heat for 60 seconds.
 Or, if you prefer to use the stovetop, place the beans in a small pot over medium-high heat, stirring occasionally, for about 2 minutes, or until thoroughly warmed.
 With the backside of a fork, smash about half of the beans.
 Add the desired amount of Ro-Tel tomatoes to the beans, along with the corn, pepper, and green onion.
 Set aside.

-• In the base of 2 large bowls, place a layer of fresh spinach, followed by the potato, cut in half or cubed (your choice).
+• In the base of 4 serving bowls, place a layer of fresh spinach, followed by a potato, cut in half or cubed (your choice).
 Add the bean mixture on top of the potato and garnish with cilantro and a few shakes of your favorite hot sauce.
 Don’t forget to serve along with a green salad or a heaping helping of cooked greens.

 Comments (2)